Skip to content

 • More about this standard

 If the organization is part of an international network, it remains responsible for the use of the funds donated to it.
-Responsibility may not be transferred to head office or to another member of the international network.
+Responsibility may not be transferred to head office, another member of the international network, or a local partner organization.
 In particular:

-• It uses the project funds primarily for projects and programmes which it carries out itself or which are carried out, controlled and assessed with partner organizations, under its joint responsibility.
+• It uses the project funds primarily for projects and programs which it carries out itself or which are carried out, controlled and assessed with partner organizations, under its joint responsibility.

 • It ensures that other funds transferred to the international network are also used for their designated purpose.